chemfiles/chemfiles/doc/overview.rst

 Atom: building blocks for simulations
 -------------------------------------

-The ``Atom`` type contains basic information about the atoms in the system: the name (if it is disponible), mass, kind of atom and so on.
+The ``Atom`` class contains basic information about the atoms in the system: the name (if it is disponible), mass, kind of atom and so on.
 Atoms are not limited to plain chemical elements.
 Four types of atoms are defined: *Element* are Atoms from the periodic classification; *coarse grained* atoms are particles